Libraries and Collections (Related page: Research Organizations and Resources.)

 National Clearinghouse on Family Violence (English and Français) – a national resource centre for all Canadians seeking information about violence within the family and looking for new resources being used to address it, Ottawa, ONT, CA.

-Patricia R. Cole and Nancy J. Flanakin National Center on Domestic and Sexual Violence Records, 1977-2007, Carey C. Shuart Women's Archive & Research Collection – contains correspondence, legal and legal style documentation, financial documents, printed materials, creative works, clippings, transparencies, forms, publications, posters, CDs, VHS tapes, note cards, handwritten notes, and ephemera created by the National Center on Domestic and Sexual Violence documenting the organization's work in providing training and consultation to organizations interested in the prevention of domestic and sexual violence, University of Houston, Houston, TX.
+Patricia R. Cole and Nancy J. Flanakin National Center on Domestic and Sexual Violence Records, 1977-2007, Carey C. Shuart Women's Archive & Research Collection – contains correspondence, legal and legal style documentation, financial documents, printed materials, creative works, clippings, transparencies, forms, publications, posters, CDs, VHS tapes, note cards, handwritten notes, and ephemera created by the National Center on Domestic and Sexual Violence documenting the organization's work in providing advocacy as well as training and consultation to organizations interested in the prevention of domestic and sexual violence, University of Houston, Houston, TX.
 See background on establishing the collection.

 Public Health & Social Justice – articles, slide shows, syllabi, and other documents relevant to topics in public health and social justice, Portland, OR.

 SafetyLit – the online source for current and past scholarly research about all aspects of injury prevention and safety promotion, San Diego, CA.

 Toby M. Myers and Deborah D. Tucker Texas Council on Family Violence Records, 1974-2001, Carey C. Shuart Women's Archive & Research Collection – contains written records of the organization, as well as photographs and ephemera from the group.
 Items in the collection range in date from 1974 to 2001, with most of the material dating from the 1990s.
 The bulk of the collection details the various activities of the group since its inception in 1978, including conferences attended or organized, political and legislative activity, and various shelters throughout the state, University of Houston, Houston, TX.